RockefellerArchiveCenter/docs-build/README.md

 `tags` are a list of tags you wish to associate with the documentation.

-`slug` is a short reference to the repository.
-This should exactly match the name of the repository and should not include any spaces or slashes.

 `title` is the official title of the documentation, which will be displayed on the home page of the site.

 `description` is a short description of what the documentation is, the audience it is intended for, and what it helps that audience do.
 This text will be displayed on the home page of the site.